TimotheeCharrierElsys/YOLO-FPGA-VHDL/README.md

 apt install python3.10-venv
 ```

-Then create a virtual environment:
+Then create a virtual environement at the root of the project:

 ```bash
 python3 -m venv .venv